Weekend Box Office: 'Annabelle: Creation' Terrifying Competition With $36M-Plus Debut

 Nut Job 2 rolls out in theaters just days after Tang Media announced it is acquiring Open Road from AMC Entertainment and Regal Entertainment.
 The sequel, directed by Cal Brunker, follows a group of animals trying to stop their serene park from being turned into an amusement venture.
 The voice cast features Will Arnett, Maya Rudolph, Jackie Chan and Katherine Heigl.

 Lionsgate's adaptation The Glass Castle is opening in far fewer theaters, or 1,461 locations.
-The drama is projected to place No. 8 with $5 million-$6 million after earning roughly $2 million on Friday.
+The drama is projected to place No. 8 with $5 million after a Friday gross of $1.7 million.

 Based on former gossip columnist and author Jeannette Walls' best-selling 2005 memoir, the story follows a young girl and her siblings who grow up with parents who choose to live an unorthodox (and often homeless) life.
 Brie Larson plays Walls in the film while Woody Harrelson plays Walls' alcoholic father Rex.
 Naomi Watts plays Walls' mother.
 The film sees Larson reunite with her Short Term 12 director Destin Daniel Cretton.